Samreay/ChainConsumer/README.md

     conda install -c samreay chainconsumer

+### Python Versions

+Due to dependencies dropping support for Python 2.7, from 0.31.0 and onwards, only Python 3 will be supported.

+Previous versions will still be installable for Python 2.7 environments, however I'd strong recommend upgrading.

 ### Contributors

 I would like to thank the following people for their contribution in issues, algorithms and code snippets